FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

 </ff-suggest>
 ```

-Note the triple curly braces in `<span>{{{name}}}</span>`.
+**Note** the triple curly braces in `<span>{{{name}}}</span>`, which
+enable the rendering of HTML code inserted via Polymer's data binding.
-These are required because `ff-suggest` inserts HTML here.
-The matched string from your search box is wrapped in a
+`ff-suggest` inserts HTML here and the matched string from your search
-`<span class="query">` tag to allow you to highlight the matched text
+box is wrapped in a `<span class="query">` tag to allow you to highlight
-through CSS.
-If you were to use the regular double curly braces and type
+the matched text through CSS.
+If you used the regular double curly
-for example "back", the result would be
+braces and typed "back" in the search box, the HTML source code would be
-`<span class="query">Back</span>packs` instead of "**Back**packs".
+shown as a plain text: `<span class="query">Back</span>packs`
+rather than the rendered: "**Back**packs".

 See [Template Engine](documentation/template-engine) for more details.

 ## Add Keyboard Support

 Keyboard arrow key support is enabled by default.
-You just need to specify
-the layout for the highlighted item.
+When a
+`ff-suggest-item` is selected using the arrow keys, the class
+`ff-highlight-suggest-item` is added to its class list.
+So you simply
+need to add CSS rules to highlight the selected item.

 ```html
 <style>